 This and That and That

 This walk irritated him.
-He never looked at the merchandise on the way to the back, just as he never looked at the ads when he was on Facebook or Twitter.
+He never looked at the merchandise on the way to the back, on principle, just as he never looked at the ads when he was on Facebook or Twitter.
 He’d never bite.
 He wasn’t your average dupe.

-“Shit.”
-He said it softy, but the older woman standing two feet away had heard him.
+“Shit,” he said it softy, but the older woman standing two feet away had heard him.
 She laughed.

 Evan turned to her.
 He had to smile, saying, “Oh, sorry.
 Please excuse my language.”

-The kindly-looking auntie laughed again.
+The kindly-looking auntie-type laughed again.
 “No need to apologize,” she said.
-“To tell you the truth, I was thinking the same thing.
+“I can tell you’re talking bout having to walk all their way to the back to get chicken, right?
+Me to. tell you the truth, I was thinking the same thing.
 I just didn’t say it out loud.”

 They both laughed at this.